/features/integrations/pricing/faq /contact

 Quick answers.
 No fluff.

 Yes.
-The free tier includes 2 repos, VS Code, Lazygit, global shortcuts, custom keybindings, and launcher integrations.
+The free tier includes 5 repos, all editors, all Git GUIs, all terminals, global shortcuts, 3 colored tags per repo, 1 group, dark/light/auto theme, custom accent colors, and launcher integrations.
 No time limit, no account required.

 You get a license key after purchase.
-Enter it in the app to unlock Pro.
+Enter your email and key in the app to unlock Pro.
 Valid for one year, renews automatically.
 Manage it anytime through the License Portal.

 No. It only reads Git metadata — branch name, status, and remote tracking info.
 Your source code, file contents, and commit history never leave your machine.

 All three work on Free and Pro.
-Spotlight indexes repos automatically.
+Spotlight indexes repos automatically and clicking a result opens it in RepoPad.
 Alfred and Raycast have dedicated workflows — install from Settings.
-Free is limited to 2 repos.

-macOS 14.0 (Sonoma) or later.
+macOS 15.0 (Sequoia) or later.
 Universal binary — runs natively on Apple Silicon and Intel.

 Not yet.
 Homebrew is the only install method for now.
 A direct download may come later.